BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/BG3-Mod-Types-and-how-to-install-them.md

 5. Drag the mod from Inactive Mods to Active Mods.
 Keep load order requirements in mind while doing so.
 [General Load Order Guide](/Tutorials/Mod-Use/general-load-order)
 > Some mods are *overrides*.
 They will appear in a separate section called Overrides at the bottom of the Active Mods panel.
 *DiceSet_06* and *Honor* in the Inactive Mods panel to the right are game files.
-Leave them all where they are and don't move them into the Active Mods panel.
+Don't move either of them into the Active Mods panel.
 {.is-warning}
 6. Make sure that Mod Fixer is installed.
-7. Save and export the load order to game.
+7. Save and export the load order to your game.
 8. Start the game either directly through BG3MM or use your prefered method.

 #### MOD FIXER